mendix/docs/content/en/docs/howto8/mobile/native-mobile/notifications/local-notif-parent/local-notif-data.md

 To set up a notification nanoflow, do the following:

 1. Create a nanoflow named *DS_Notification*. <br />
-2. Drag a create object activity onto your nanoflow.
+2. Drag a create object activity into your nanoflow.
 3. Double-click your create object activity.
 4. Click **Entity** > **Select**.
 5. Click **Notification**, then click **Select**.